BluntKatana/advent-of-code-2021/README.md

 # AdventOfCode
-# 2 December
+The puzzle from December 2st.

+## --- Day 2: Dive! ---

-Go to the problem [a link](https://adventofcode.com/2021/day/2 "Day 2")
+Go to the problem [here](https://adventofcode.com/2021/day/2)!